Murder Academy: Lessons in Death

 Georgia’s head is full of the drama production she has a small part in.
 She’s also distracted by the fact that her best mate Billy seems to be friendlier than she’d like with new girl Wren.

 But when she finds the drama teacher Mr Truckle dead in the library, nothing else matters.
-She rushes to fetch the caretaker but when they get back to the library, it’s empty.
+She rushes to fetch the caretaker but when they get back to the library, the body has disappeared.

-Georgia is certain Mr Truckle is dead, but who would want to kill him?
+Georgia is certain Mr Truckle is dead, but nobody will believe her – except for Billy.
+Determined to prove she is right, Georgia begins looking for the evidence that is needed to prove Mr Truckle has been murdered.
+Who would want to kill him?
 And why?
 How did the killer move the body so quickly?
 And where is it now?

-With plenty of false leads and tense moments of real jeopardy, this is an entertaining mystery that also explores the complexity of new friendships.
+With lots of false leads and tense moments of real jeopardy, this is a fiendishly challenging whodunnit.

 About the author